MaxGoryunov/Calculator/README.md

 double apply(double left, double right);
 ```

-Do not forget to append these declarations with `extern "C"` and
+Do not forget to prepend these declarations with `extern "C"` and
 `__declspec(dllexport)`.

 ## Example